 ElderNet, like most non-profit organizations, depends on charitable giving to continue its mission.
-Residents of Lower Merion and Narberth have shown a great desire to share in their good fortune and to help those in need.
+Residents of Lower Merion and Narberth have shown a great desire to share their good fortune and to help their neighbors in need.
 Each gift is very important to ElderNet.
 We thank our donors and volunteers as they continue to make it possible for ElderNet to fulfill its mission.

-- Gifts of Money: Most of our donors make a contribution through the website or by mail as a part of our annual appeal.
+- Gifts of money: Most of our donors make a contribution through the website or by mail in response to our annual appeal.
 This provides immediate help to ElderNet and provides the giver with a charitable gift tax deduction in the year of the gift.
 Some cash gifts are restricted and designated for the ESSLM emergency fund (Operation Holiday) or other projects.

 - Bequests: One of the most meaningful ways to support ElderNet is through your will.
 You may specify a particular asset, a percentage of your estate or the residual of your estate after other payments.
 Your attorney or tax adviser can provide details for your situation and help you decide on the best course of action.

 - Donor Option Agency: ElderNet is a United Way Donor Option Agency (#03022).
 Workplace giving and giving to the United Way Community Appeal are a fitting choice for some Philadelphia area residents.
 ElderNet may be supported through the United Way by selecting ElderNet as your donor option for a portion, or for all of your gift to United Way.
 By using the Donor Option Number 03022 and the name ElderNet, your gift will be designated to fulfill our mission in the Lower Merion and Narberth community.